ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

 * Endpoint: GET /all:
     * Returns all secrets, paginated.
 Basic authentication is required.

-Step in Postman to get access to *endpoint*/all
+Steps in Postman to get access to *endpoint*/all
 * 1 - Register Ourselves:
     * Use *endpoint*/register
     * POST request > ✔ Body > ✔ x-www-form-urlencoded